Suyash018/Auto-Reels-generator-from-news/README.md

 ![image](https://github.com/Suyash018/Auto-Reels-generator-from-news/assets/73903830/ddd737a0-ff7c-4c1d-978e-9f3bf06c2e9c)

+# Indian Stack

+I am trying to implement my code it using an indian stack.
+I will continue working on it and update on it here.

-# Open source
+# Open Soirce

-I want to convert it into an Open Source model
+Trying to run it locally for more security.

 # Paid models